With back to school and cooler temperatures, fall is always the time of year when focusing on your health seems to be put on the back burner.

 You don’t need to miss out on all the fun, but do choose wisely when you’re eating.
 At parties, fill your plate up with veggies first before sampling sweets, so you’re too full to eat more than a bite or two.

 Bring a healthy dish with you to share at parties.
 That way you avoid the risk of finding nothing good to eat when you get there.
-Try this recipe for the Best Spicy Chicken Wings You Will Love.

 By making good choices and being prepared, you’ll avoid gaining weight by Christmas.